medined/perl-5-by-example/perl_5_by_example/reports.md

       variable to place the footer at the bottom of the page.</P></TD></TR></TBODY></TABLE></B>
 <P>

-<H3><A name="Example: Using Functions in the Value Line">Example: Using
+### Example: Using Functions in the Value Line

-Functions in the Value Line</A></H3>You've already seen the value line in action.
+You've already seen the value line in action.
 Most of the time, its use will be very simple: create the field holder in the field line and then put the variable name in the value line.
 But there are some other value line capabilities you should know about.
 In addition to simple scalar variables, you can specify array variables and even functions on